Miggs7/FEUP-FSI/LOGBOOK4.md

 ### **Task 2 - Passing Environment Variables from Parent Process to Child Process**

-- We compiled the program given **(gcc myprintenv.c -o cPrint.out gcc myprintenv.c -o pPrint.out)** into two binaries, each differing on which process would print the environment variables (parent or child)
+- We compiled the program given **(gcc myprintenv.c -o childprint.out gcc myprintenv.c -o parentprint.out)** into two binaries, each differing on which process would print the environment variables (parent or child)

 - Run both programs and directed their output to different files.
 The output was the environment variables they received